Melissa Acquires ZipInfo.com

 Longtime provider of ZIP code databases and software developer kits aligns strategically with Melissa’s global address expertise and customer base

-/EIN News/ -- RANCHO SANTA MARGARITA, Calif., Dec.
-07, 2022 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, has acquired ZipInfo.com, a longtime provider of ZIP code data to Fortune 500 companies.
+Rancho Santa Margarita, CALIF – December 7, 2022 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, has acquired ZipInfo.com, a longtime provider of ZIP code data to Fortune 500 companies.
 ZipInfo.com’s ZIP code databases and software developer kits align strategically with Melissa’s comprehensive product suite, grounded in address verification, correction, and enhancement as the foundation for smart and effective business operations worldwide.

 “From major players in fintech, manufacturing, and communications, to automotive, insurance, technology, and more, ZipInfo.com customers are leaders who recognize the power of the address,” said Ray Melissa, president and founder of Melissa.
 “The ZipInfo.com portfolio complements the Melissa family of tools and services with technology and capabilities that strengthen our position as the address expert – a reputation we’ve honed over nearly 40 years of continuous operation serving diverse businesses globally.”